cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/projects.txt

      - ``.cfa`` sample data
      - Work Queue

+You can find more examples in the following link.
 * \**Reference URL of these projects: http://prof.ict.ac.cn/BigDataBench/#Benchmarks

 .. list-table:: Possible Projects From IU